Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_ransom_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_ransom_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_ransom_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_ransom_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_ransom_traitorsonly_ - Default: 0 - Only target Traitors for the event.\
 _randomat_ransom_deathtimer_ - Default: 60 - The amount of time the person has to buy something.